-24.-No person shall be deemed ever to have lost Irish citizen- 35 ship under section 21 of the Act of 1935 merely by operation of the law of another country whereby citizenship of that country is conferred on that person without any voluntary act on his part.
+24.-No person shall be deemed ever to have lost Irish citizenship under section 21 of the Act of 1935 merely by operation of the law of another country whereby citizenship of that country 35 is conferred on that person without any voluntary act on his part.

 Preservation of obligations on cesser of citizenship.
 (See 1935 Act, s.
-22) A MEI og/6) Watter lotth device attone of a restificate for maturalisation misleading in any materinishing of the state of belieflag of thats
+22)

-25.-If a person ceases to be an Irish citizen the cesser of his citizenship shall not of itself operate to discharge any obligation, 40 duty or liability undertaken, imposed or incurred before the cesser.
+25.-If a person ceases to be an Irish citizen the cesser of his citizenship shall not of itself operate to discharge any obligation, duty or liability undertaken, imposed or incurred before the cesser.